academyandbeyond/rest-testt/README.md

     command (mandatory and should be either "compare" or "equals") expected (mandatory )
-    primary  (If any test case is depedent on the response of this call then it should be "Yes" else "No") dependent (dependent testcase and scenario should be mentioned here. if testcase is TC1 and Scenario is SC1 then it should be TC1SC1) sendheader (header you want to send with the call) tags (Pending implementation - Tags you want to add to the call)
+    primary  (If any test case is depedent on the response of this call then it should be "Yes" else "No")

-# Things that should go in to collapse

-1. Error
-2. Response body
-3. Actual Status

-# TODO
+## RoadMap
+    url modifications -- dynamic additions
+    url encoders(querystring)
-url modifications -- dynamic additions url encoders(querystring) create request spec - header,payload, url+query+paramstring
+    create request spec - header,payload, url+query+paramstring
     create config with timeouts

     Timeout
     httpclient
     testreport object
-same testcase in different environment (one by one or all at a time) rerun failed scenarios from the report payload and header multiple attributes javascript report fail click - fail report
+    same testcase in different environment (one by one or all at a time) rerun failed scenarios from the report
+    payload and header multiple attributes
+    javascript report
+    fail click - fail report

-1. Detailed report(store all the values in object)
-2. Report should be in json
+    Detailed report(store all the values in object) Report should be in json
-3. convert Bootstrap report to jquery/javascript
+    convert Bootstrap report to jquery/javascript
-4. Customize report columns ondemand
+    Customize report columns ondemand
-5. wiremock
+    wiremock
-6. expected response time in json and display the comparision in report
+    expected response time in json and display the comparision in report previous data
-7. previous data

-2. Test POST and POST-D
+    Test POST and POST-D
-3. Implement GET-D
+    Implement GET-D
-4. Test GET-D
+    Test GET-D
-5. Payload --- with parameters all and specific
-6. logic for header
+    Payload --- with parameters all and specific logic for header

-7.
-7. sendheader should be a json {}
+    sendheader should be a json {}
-8.

     implement xml
     *. time taken to execute
     *.
 Raise exception - when incorrect json file